aashish4533/BloomBook/frontend/src/CELEBRATION.md

-# 🎉 BookOra Platform - COMPLETE! 🎉
+# 🎉 BookBloom Platform - COMPLETE! 🎉

 ## Mission Accomplished! ✨

-**Congratulations!** The BookOra platform is now fully complete with all three phases successfully implemented.
+**Congratulations!** The BookBloom platform is now fully complete with all three phases successfully implemented.
 This is a major milestone! 🚀

 ---